UzairRiaz/UzairRiaz/README.md

   <br>
 - 🥅 Goal: DevOps ♾️
   <br>
-- ⚡ Fun fact: I write Code for the company but I solve problems for myself.
+- ⚡ Fun fact: I write Code for the company but solve problems for myself.
   <br>